apache/struts/README.md

 ## Documentation

 More information can be found on the [homepage](https://struts.apache.org/).
-Please read the [Security Guide](https://struts.apache.org/security/) and the [JavaDocs](https://struts.apache.org/maven/struts2-core/apidocs/index.html) can be browsed.
+Please read the [Security Guide](https://struts.apache.org/security/), and the [JavaDocs](https://struts.apache.org/maven/struts2-core/apidocs/index.html) can be browsed.
-Questions related to the usage of the Apache Struts should be posted to the [user mailing list](https://struts.apache.org/mail.html).
+Questions related to the usage of Apache Struts should be posted to the [user mailing list](https://struts.apache.org/mail.html).

 ## Description